maouw/sleap-container/README.md

 Before running this container, you'll need the following:

 - A Linux, macOS, or Windows machine
-- Abn SSH client (usually included with Linux and macOS, and available for Windows through the built-in SSH client on Windows 10+, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) or [Cygwin](https://www.cs.odu.edu/~zeil/cs252/latest/Public/loggingin/cygwin.mmd.html)).
+- An SSH client (usually included with Linux and macOS, and available for Windows through the built-in SSH client on Windows 10+, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) or [Cygwin](https://www.cs.odu.edu/~zeil/cs252/latest/Public/loggingin/cygwin.mmd.html)).
 - [Hyak](https://hyak.uw.edu) Klone access with compute resources

 Follow the instructions below to set up your machine correctly: